How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #5 Get There Early

-Author Eric Jerome Dickey once wrote “Early is on time, on time is late, and late is unacceptable!”
+Author Eric Jerome Dickey once wrote, “Early is on time, on time is late, and late is unacceptable!”
 Nowhere is this more true than going to court for your hearing.
 You can never go wrong with arriving too early at the courthouse.
 Give yourself plenty of time to account for unforeseen things like traffic, parking, and trouble locating your courtroom.
 If you arrive early, you also have extra time to double-check and see if you have everything you need.

 Honor the Golden Rule